nicholaishaw/Crowdfunding_ETL/README.md

 **Figure 5.** *Contacts dataframe.*

 ### SQL Upload
 After the four dataframes were created (category, subcategory, campaign, contacts), they were exctracted into csv files and loaded into the SQL database as separate tables.
-I engineer a schema of the database and created an ERD to illustrate the relationship between the tables.
+I engineered a schema of the database and created an ERD to illustrate the relationship between the tables.

 ![image](https://github.com/nicholaishaw/Crowdfunding_ETL/assets/135463220/9da2807e-b49e-476d-a5d6-1993567c81f7)